Are you interested in learning everything on how to write a novel? Do you want to become the next bestselling author? Or self-publish a book?

 You can also create separate documents for scenes.
 Scenes can be moved between chapters or they can be written but kept out of place for a while until you decide a suitable place for them.

 Squibler’s entire design is centred on the idea of efficiency.
-The goal is to help you write your novel in 30 days.
+The goal is to help you write you fast.

 I am sure you know how hard it is to write your first draft as a writer.
 It can sometimes take months or even years to get through it.